ludwigprager/wireguard-container/README.md

 ## Installation

 To get started, you need to have Docker and Docker Compose installed on a linux machine.
 You also need the `wg` command.
-On mobile clients the wireguard app ([link to Android play store](https://play.google.com/store/apps/details?id=com.wireguard.android ) must be installed.
+On mobile clients the wireguard app must be installed ([link to Android play store](https://play.google.com/store/apps/details?id=com.wireguard.android)).
 On Linux desktop machines the `wq-quick` command is required.

 1. Clone the repository: